-- MEChA, or Movimiento Estudiantil Chicano de Aztlán, is a student organization that celebrates the education, cultures, and histories of Chicano students.
+- MEChA, or Movimiento Estudiantil Chicano de Aztlán, is a student organization that celebrates the education, cultures, and histories of Chicano students, but it’s open to everyone.
+Members are involved with a number of campaigns, including Fight for $15, Black Lives Matter, and Familia: Trans Queer Liberation Movement.
 There are chapters at schools across the country.
-Search the website to find the ones in your region.

 - An allied support group: If your college doesn’t offer a support group specifically for undocumented students, check into other clubs that are resources for minority students and international students.
 You can also consider starting your own group or partnering with the campus diversity center to check out your options off campus.

 You aren’t alone in your college search.
 A multitude of community groups and organizations offer guidance and support.
-You often have parents, siblings, friends, or teachers accompanying you.
+You often have parents, siblings, friends, or teachers accompanying you as you search for colleges, apply to colleges, and continue your education.
 If you or they need additional information, there are internet resources that pave the way for undocumented students en route to college.
 Involve them in your college search and check out their guidebooks.